philzook58/philzook58.github.io/_notes/Programming/Compilers.md

 Compiler gym

 ## Instruction Scheduling
+The pure instruction scheduling problem might occur even at the IR level.
+We can imagine an imperative IR.
+Certain operations commute and others don't.
+We may want to minimize the liveness time of variables for example.
+This would make sense as a pre-processing step to a sequence input language to an instruction selector.

+Instruction scheduling can be parametrized as:
+1. an embedding into actual time (cycle issue time probably).
+This is important if you are optimizing for runtime and can get estimates of how long each instruction takes.
+2. a ranking as integers
+3. next(i,j) relation which is basically integers.
+Allows for partial order. after(i,j) :- next(i,k), after(). after is path connected in temporal dag.
+Possibly this is mappable into a lattice notion of time (i,j,k,etc)?

 ## Assembly Production
 You need to produce actual binary, actual 1s and 0s See also: